Baryon asymmetry via leptogenesis in a neutrino mass model with complex scaling

 Baryogenesis via leptogenesis is investigated in a specific model of light neutrino masses and mixing angles.
 The latter was proposed on the basis of an assumed complex-extended scaling property of the neutrino Majorana mass matrix $M_\nu$, derived with a type-1 seesaw from a Dirac mass matrix $m_D$ and a heavy singlet neutrino Majorana mass matrix $M_R$.
 One of its important features, highlighted here, is that {\it there is a common source of the origin of a nonzero $\theta_{13}$ and the CP violating lepton asymmetry through the imaginary part of $m_D$.} The model predicted CP violation to be maximal for the Dirac type and vanishing for the Majorana type.
 We assume strongly hierarchical mass eigenvalues for $M_R$.
-The leptonic CP asymmetry parameter $\varepsilon^\alpha_{1} $ with lepton flavor $\alpha$, originating from the decays of the lightest of the heavy neutrinos $N_1$ (of mass $M_1$) at a temperature $T\sim M_1$, is what matters here with $\varepsilon^\alpha_{2,3}$, originating from the decays of $N_{2,3}$, being washed out.
+The leptonic CP asymmetry parameter $\varepsilon^\alpha_{1} $ with lepton flavor $\alpha$, originating from the decays of the lightest of the heavy neutrinos $N_1$ (of mass $M_1$) at a temperature $T\sim M_1$, is what matters here with the lepton asymmetries, originating from the decays of $N_{2,3}$, being washed out.
 The light leptonic and heavy neutrino number densities (normalized to the entropy density) are evolved via Boltzmann equations down to electroweak temperatures to yield a baryon asymmetry through sphaleronic transitions.
-The effect of flavored vs. unflavored leptogenesis in the three mass regimes (1) $M_1<10^{9}$ GeV, (2) $10^9$ GeV $<M_1<$ $10^{12}$ GeV and (3) $M_1>10^{12}$ GeV are numerically worked out for both a normal and an inverted mass ordering of the light neutrinos.
+The effects of flavored vs. unflavored leptogenesis in the three mass regimes (1) $M_1<10^{9}$ GeV, (2) $10^9$ GeV $<M_1<$ $10^{12}$ GeV and (3) $M_1>10^{12}$ GeV are numerically worked out for both a normal and an inverted mass ordering of the light neutrinos.
 Corresponding results on the baryon asymmetry of the universe are obtained, displayed and discussed.
-For best-fit values of the input neutrino mass and mixing parameters, obtained from neutrino oscillation experiments, successful baryogenesis is achieved for the mass regime (1) and a normal mass ordering of the light neutrinos with a nonzero $\theta_{13}$ playing a crucial role.
-However, the other possibilities in regard to the mass regimes and the light neutrino mass ordering, though disfavored, cannot be excluded.
+For values close to the best-fit points of the input neutrino mass and mixing parameters, obtained from neutrino oscillation experiments, successful baryogenesis is achieved for the mass regime (2) and a normal mass ordering of the light neutrinos with a nonzero $\theta_{13}$ playing a crucial role.
+However, the other possibility of an inverted mass ordering for the same mass regime, though disfavored, cannot be excluded.
+A discussion is also given on the sensitivity of our result to the masses $M_{2,3}$ of the heavier neutrinos $N_{2,3}$.